-The 'AIC26 has a stereo audio DAC and a mono audio ADC.
-Both ADC and DAC can operate with a maximum sampling rate of 53 kHz and support all audio standard rates of 8 kHz, 11.025 kHz, 12 kHz, 16 kHz, 22.05 kHz, 24 kHz, 32 kHz, 44.1 kHz, and 48 kHz.
+The 'DAC26 has a stereo audio DAC.
+The DAC can operate with a maximum sampling rate of 53 kHz and support all audio standard rates of 8 kHz, 11.025 kHz, 12 kHz, 16 kHz, 22.05 kHz, 24 kHz, 32 kHz, 44.1 kHz, and 48 kHz.
 By utilizing the flexible clock generation capability and internal programmable interpolation, a wide variety of sampling rates up to 53 kHz can be obtained from many possible MCLK inputs.
-In addition, the DAC and ADC can independently operate at different sampling rates as indicated in control register REG-00H/Page2.

-When the ADC or DAC is operating, the 'AIC26 requires an applied audio MCLK input.
+When the DAC is operating, the 'DAC26 requires an applied audio MCLK input.
 The user should also set bit D13/REG-06H/Page2 to indicate which Fsref rate is being used.
-If the codec ADC or DAC is powered up, then the auxiliary ADC uses MCLK and BCLK for its internal clocking, and the internal oscillator is powered down to save power.

 Typical audio DACs can suffer from poor out-of-band noise performance when operated at low sampling rates, such as 8 kHz or 11.025 kHz.
-The 'AIC26 includes programmable interpolation circuitry to provide improved audio performance at such low sampling rates, by first upsampling low-rate data to a higher rate, filtering to reduce audible images, and then passing the data to the internal DAC, which is actually operating at the Fsref rate.
+The 'DAC26 includes programmable interpolation circuitry to provide improved audio performance at such low sampling rates, by first upsampling low-rate data to a higher rate, filtering to reduce audible images, and then passing the data to the internal DAC, which is actually operating at the Fsref rate.
 This programmable interpolation is determined using bit D5-D3/REG-00H/Page2.

-For example, if playback of 11.025-kHz data is required, the 'AIC26 can be configured such that Fsref = 44.1 kHz.
+For example, if playback of 11.025-kHz data is required, the 'DAC26 can be configured such that Fsref = 44.1 kHz.
 Then using bit D5-D3/REG-00H/Page2, the DAC sampling rate (Fs) can be set to Fsref/4, or Fs = 11.025 kHz.
-In operation, the 11.025-kHz digital input data is received by the 'AIC26, upsampled to 44.1 kHz, and filtered for images.
+In operation, the 11.025-kHz digital input data is received by the 'DAC26, upsampled to 44.1 kHz, and filtered for images.
 It is then provided to the audio DAC operating at 44.1 kHz for playback.
 In reality, the audio DAC further upsamples the 44.1 kHz data by a ratio of 128x and performs extensive interpolation filtering and processing on this data before conversion to a stereo analog output signal.